Buttaa/eth2-knowledge-base/howToMulticlient.md

 <ins>**Step 5.**</ins>

 Track your validator perfomance on [beaconcha.in](https://beaconcha.in/dashboard?validators=) with your public key (orange).
-You will need to wait for the "inclusionSlot" to be reached until your deposit is recognized by the system and to start staking.
+You will need to wait for the inclusionSlot(red) to be reached until your deposit is recognized by the system and to start staking.
 The Slot number can be checked [here](https://beaconcha.in/blocks)

 <details>
   <summary>Picture to clarify</summary>